Integrated Foundation Year

 - specialist academic and pastoral support and guidance

-Your foundation will take place in one of four groups.
-The degree you initially applied for will group you into one of these four areas:
+You will be studying in one of four groups, which degree title you initially pick will group you into one of these four areas:

 - Arts (Degrees related to Performing & Visual Arts, Design and Media)